 Experience & Education

-Student for Berklee Global Jazz InstituteSeptember 2013 to Present (about 4 years)
+Student for Berklee Global Jazz InstituteSeptember 2013 to Present (over 6 years)

 I am currently in my fourth semester at the prestigious BGJI program.